- TDD Background Explained

 Cons

-- It has been seen that in Test-Driven Development (TDD), when a lot of tests are passed, complacency sets in.
+- It has been seen that in Test-Driven Devlopment (TDD), when a lot of tests are passed, complacency sets in.
 This often results in less than the required testing at later stages, like integration, leading to several issues.

 Ending Notes